sifra dišúa‘ nebiya

 115. 1Now the party of the Pharisees have their Traditions, where they add to the Torah of Moses, and claim that their interpretations were given to Moses himself!
 2They make decisions and pronouncements that are difficult to follow, and do nothing to resolve the problems they have caused.

 3Yeshua` said to them, ‘Shame on you, you men of deception!
 You tie up heavy loads, hard to carry, and lay them on people’s shoulders, but you’re not willing to lift a finger to help!’

-116. 1Yeshua` spoke to the Pharisees of their Traditions, and said, ‘Shame on you, you men of deception!
+116. 1Yeshua` spoke to the Pharisees in Jerusalem of their Traditions, and said, ‘Shame on you, you men of deception!
 Because you shut the door of God’s kingdom in people’s faces and throw away the key.
 2And you neither enter yourselves, nor allow those who wish to enter to go in!’

 117. 1Yeshua` spoke of the Pharisees’ Traditions, saying, ‘You’re like a dog sleeping in the feeding-trough of an ox; 2because neither does the dog eat the hay, nor does he let the oxen do so either.’

 118. 1The Pharisees and their Torah scholars asked Yeshua`, ‘Why do your followers not do things according to the Traditions of the Elders?’
 2And he said to them, ‘Well did the Prophet Isaiah prophesy of you phonies, as it is written: